SebKuzminsky/solar-evse/README.md

 - Store MQTT OpenEVSE data in victoria-metrics, plot with grafana

-- Store Enphase daata in victoria-metrics, plot with grafana
+- Store Enphase data in victoria-metrics, plot with grafana